 Step 2: Accessing your backed-up messages using iExplorer

 - Download iExplorer and follow the steps to install it.
-Mac users will need to be running OS X 10.9 or higher, while Windows users need Windows 7 or above.
+Mac users will need to be running OS X 10.9 or higher, while Windows users need Windows 7 or above as well as iTunes.
 Afterward, launch iExplorer.

-- In iExplorer, find the section labeled Browse iTunes Backups in the left-hand column, and pick the backup you want to pull messages from.
+- In iExplorer, find the section labeled Browse iTunes Backups (it is still called this even if running OS Catalina) in the left-hand column, and pick the backup you want to pull messages from.
 Within that backup, select Messages.

 - iExplorer will bring up your text messages, with a conversation list located on the left.
 Pick a conversation to see your messages on the right, including any images and videos attached to them.
 You can also sort the conversation list by name, date, and number of messages.